pretix/pretix/doc/api/resources/checkin.rst

                            ``checkin_attention`` flag set.
 (3) If ``attendee_name`` is empty, it may automatically fall back to values from a parent product or from invoice addresses.
    :>json boolean require_attention: Whether or not the ``require_attention`` flag is set on the item or order.
+   :>json list checkin_texts: List of additional texts to show to the user.
    :>json object list: Excerpt of information about the matching :ref:`check-in list <rest-checkinlists>` (if any was found),
                        including the attributes ``id``, ``name``, ``event``, ``subevent``, and ``include_pending``.
    :>json object questions: List of questions to be answered for check-in, only set on status ``"incomplete"``.